 Christ’s sacrifice should affect the way we serve God.

 Christ’s sacrifice has infinite value because of the unblemished sacrifice of Himself.
-Levitical ritual sacrifices cleansed formal ritual expiation, but Christ cleansed the inner person.
+Levitical sacrifice acted as formal ritualistic expiation, but Christ cleansed the inner person.
 Dead works of ritual cannot do what our Lord did.

 The result of Christ’s death in contrast to animal sacrifices was spiritual, not ceremonial.
 Whatever sacrifices under Israel were, they were temporary.
 The sacrifice of Christ through the eternal Spirit was permanent.